-Relevance

-Authority - DWA.

-Permit required for borrow pits.

-Authority - Department of Mineral Resources (DMR).

-Provisions for Occupational Health & Safety

-Authority - Department of Labour.

-Section 34 - protection of structure older than 60 years.

-Section 35 - protection of heritage resources.
+Legislation Relevance Authority - DWA.
+Minerals and Petroleum Resources Permit required for borrow pits.
+Development Act (No. 28 of 2002) Authority - Department of Mineral Resources (DMR).
+Occupational Health & Safety Act Provisions for Occupational Health & Safety (No. 85 of 1993) Authority - Department of Labour.
+National Heritage Resources Act Section 34 - protection of structure older than 60 years.
+(No. 25 of 1999) Section 35 - protection of heritage resources.
 Section 36 - protection of graves and burial grounds.
 Section 38 - Heritage Impact Assessment for linear development exceeding 300m in length; development exceeding 5 000m2 in extent.

-Authority - LIHRA

-Control measures for erosion.

-Control measures for alien and invasive plant species.

-Authority - Department of Agriculture.

-Protection of World Heritage Sites.

-ational Road Traffic Act (No. 93 • Authority - Department of Transport 1996)

-Authority - South African Tourism Board

-Management and protection of the environment in the Limpopo Province.
+Concernation of Amiguitume Authority - LIHRA Conservation of Agricultural Control measures for erosion.
+Resources Act (No. 43 of 1983) Control measures for alien and invasive plant species.
+Marid Laritage Convention Act Authority - Department of Agriculture.
+World Heritage Convention Act (No. 49 of 1999) Protection of World Heritage Sites.
+National Road Traffic Act (No. 93 of 1996) Authority - Department of Transport Tourism Act of 1993 Authority - South African Tourism Board Limpopo Environmental Management Act (No. 7 of 2003) Management and protection of the environment in the Limpopo Province.